Maja Vodanovic

 Maja Vodanović (born January 20, 1968) is a Croatian-Canadian artist, teacher and politician.
-She has been the mayor of the Montreal borough of Lachine since November 2017.
+She was the mayor of the Montreal borough of Lachine between 2017 and 2025.

 Biography

 Maja Vodanović was born on January 20, 1968, in Split, Croatia, at the time a republic part of Yugoslavia.
 She emigrated to Canada in 1975.
 She studied at McGill University where she got a B.A. in Art History in 1991 and at Concordia University where she got a Bachelor of Fine Arts in 1994.

 As a painter, she has been represented by Galerie Valentin in Montreal, Galerie Yvon Desgagnés in Baie-Saint-Paul and Gevik Gallery in Toronto.

 Between 1984 and 2013, she taught art to children through projects focused on knowledge of the local fauna and flora and on protection of the environment.

 Maja Vodanovic is married to architect Bernard Olivier.
 They have two children, born in 1994 and 1997.